ankitsnlq/makeyouadmin-vcl/README.md

 5.Don't Cache Wordpress Post Preview page, to keep that feature working.

-6.Don't Cache Sitemap Page of your site , else when you Purge your cache search engine bots again read your site whole sitemap.(This i come to Know From Google Webmaster Tools, when i use to cache Makeyouadmin Sitemap, Every time I purge Varnish Cache Google Webmaster Tools shows URLs submitted and URLs indexed 0 in Sitemap section and after some time bot visit my site again every thing becomes normal.).
+6.Don't Cache Sitemap Page of your site , else when you Purge your cache search engine bots again read your site whole sitemap.(This i come to Know From Google Webmaster Tools, when i use to cache Makeyouadmin Sitemap page, Every time I purge Varnish Cache Google Webmaster Tools shows URLs submitted and URLs indexed 0 in Sitemap section.
+Once Google bots visit my site again every thing become normal.).

-7.Don't Cache search Results , so that User see fresh Content when they search Something your site.
+7.Don't Cache search Results , so that User see fresh Content when they search Something from your site.